Willow-Systems/psuedo-dev-portal/readme.md

 # Pebble Dev portal

+Note: There is a [new repo](https://github.com/Willow-Systems/rebble-dev-portal) for a rebble-styled version of this webapp.
+This will be deployed on rebble.io as the new dev portal, and will replace the willow.systems version

 ## Intro
 This project is for developers of apps or watchfaces for the pebble smartwatch who want to deploy their application to the [rebble appstore](https://apps.rebble.io).
 As per [this post](https://github.com/pebble-dev/wiki/wiki/Preparing-a-new-app-for-the-Rebble-App-Store), you can get your app on the appstore by creating a .zip with a yaml file and all the resources.
 This project provides a form which accepts your project resources and automatically creates the .yaml file, wrapping everything up in a nice .zip.